 Giving your customers the chance to pre-order specific products or even services is essential for certain product types.
 Consider apps, courses, events, etc. With the added bonus of giving you the option to collect money ahead of time, or at release time is even better.

-It’s really peace of mind with the WooCommerce Pre-Orders extension.
+This is exactly what WooCommerce Pre-Orders extension does for you.
 You can choose to automatically or manually fill the orders.
 Then just sit back.

 Sell Pre-orders for Products and Services via WooCommerce

-Going into your WooCommerce > Settings > Pre-Orders you will find several options for customizing the text for your buttons, the product message, cart and checkout display.
-I am going to leave these as default and you will see them throughout the pre-ordering process.
+After installing the extension, you will find it under WooCommerce > Settings > Pre-Orders with several options for customizing the text for your buttons, the product message, cart and checkout display.
+In this example, I am leaving them at a default setting and you will see them throughout the pre-ordering process.